jsfraz/geopot/README.md

-# lucian
+# geopot

-L.U.C.I.A.N (Location-based Unauthorized Connection Investigation and Analysis Network) as the (very cool) name suggests is intended for monitoring SSH login attempts and geolocating remote hosts who failed to login and gathering used credentials.
+Monitoring SSH login attempts and geolocating remote hosts who failed to login and gathering used credentials.

 ## How it works